-- Use blank lines to separate functions and classes, and larger blocks of code inside functions. - When possible, put comments on a line of their own. - Use docstrings. - Use spaces around operators and after commas, but not directly inside bracketing constructs: a = f(1, 2) + g(3, 4). - Name your classes and functions consistently; the convention is to use CamelCase for classes and lower\case\with\underscores for functions and methods.
+- Use blank lines to separate functions and classes, and larger blocks of code inside functions. - When possible, put comments on a line of their own. - Use docstrings. - Use spaces around operators and after commas, but not directly inside bracketing constructs: a = f(1, 2) + g(3, 4). - Name your classes and functions consistently; the convention is to use CamelCase for classes and lower_case_with_underscores for functions and methods.
 Always use self as the name for the first method argument (see A First Look at Classes for more on classes and methods). - Don't use fancy encodings if your code is meant to be used in international environments.
-Plain ASCII works best in any case.
+Python's default, UTF-8, or even plain ASCII work best in any case. - Likewise, don't use non-ASCII characters in identifiers if there is only the slightest chance people speaking a different language will read or maintain the code.